 Infants born with NAS have been regularly exposed to drugs like heroin, oxycodone, hydrocodone, codeine, and morphine during pregnancy.
 As these drugs pass through the placenta, the baby develops a dependency.

+Other addictive substances, including amphetamines, cocaine, and tobacco, can all cause long-term health problems for unborn babies.
+However, there’s no evidence that drugs other than opioids cause neonatal addiction.
 Babies born with NAS have a higher risk of Sudden Infant Death Syndrome (SIDS).
 Nevertheless, pregnant women should not abruptly stop taking opioids.
 Severe withdrawal symptoms can develop and lead to premature birth for your baby.

 Rather, a supervised and gradual withdrawal is the established protocol for drug detoxing while pregnant.
 The sooner you enter rehab for pregnant women, the better the odds for you and your child.
+Unfortunately, even if women are drug detoxing while pregnant, the baby can still be born with an opioid dependency.
+The baby will require close supervision while being gradually detoxed.

-Contact Us TodayIngesting drugs and alcohol while pregnant can cause a variety of birth defects for baby, and all of them can be serious.
+Contact Us TodayIngesting drugs and alcohol while pregnant can cause a variety of birth defects for the baby, and all of them can be serious.
 This is especially true if the mother has ingested a large amount of drugs and alcohol for an extended period of time during her pregnancy.
 That’s why rehab for pregnant women with substance use issues should occur as quickly as possible.
-Below are some of the birth defects that babies of pregnant mothers that abuse substances may experience.
+Below are some of the birth defects that babies of pregnant mothers who abuse substances may experience.

 When a healthy baby in its first year of life dies for no apparent reason while asleep, usually in its crib, it’s called sudden infant death syndrome.
 SIDS is not confined to babies of moms who have substance abuse disorders.